P-Miranda/c-programming-language/README.md

 - Exercise5-1: Fix getint to push back isolated `+` and `-` chars.
 - Exercise5-2: Write `getfloat` based on `getint`.
 - Exercise5-3: Write a pointer version of  `strcat()`.
+- Exercise5-4: Write the function `strend(s,t)`, checks for t at the end of s.